 Mating, as well as a large portion of this tortoise’s activities, generally happens in the spring.
 In South Africa, this runs from August to October, when the rainfall becomes abundant and the plants and flowers that the speckled padloper tortoise relies on for food, come out again.

 Despite the fact that this tortoise is listed as ‘near threatened’ and is the world’s smallest tortoise, not much is known about its distribution and population.

 For the time being, its biggest threat continues to be poachers.
 They capture the tiny tortoises and re-sell them for profit abroad.

 The speckled padloper isn’t the only exceptionally small turtle, as there is also the karoo padloper.
 This turtle is only slightly larger (by a few centimeters) than a speckled padloper tortoise.

+While the Speckled Padloper is technically a tortoise, you are probably wondering what is the smallest turtle species.
 Meet the North American bog turtle or glyptemys muhlenbergii.

 Coming in at a blistering size of 4.5 inches long (11 cm), this tiny guy not only holds the crown of smallest turtle in the United States, but it is also the smallest turtle on the entire North American continent!

 These small turtles can be found in marshes that stretch across much of the eastern band of the United States.
 They are easily recognizable by the small orange or yellow spot on either side of their black-colored heads.